PlasmaPy/PlasmaPy/docs/install.rst

 GitHub repository
 ^^^^^^^^^^^^^^^^^

-If you have git_ installed on your computer, you may clone `PlasmaPy's GitHub repository`_ and access source code from the most recent development version by running:
+If you have git_ installed on your computer, you may clone `PlasmaPy's GitHub repository`_ and access the source code from the most recent development version by running:

 .. code:: bash